kelvinclere/Recipes-hub/README.md

 # Known Bugs
 >There are currently no issues that affect the functionality of the app.
 The stability of the wep app may, however, be influenced by the strength of network.
 It is recommended that one must have stable internet for efficient use.

+# Technologies Used
+>The app was developed using three technologies namely HTML v.
+5, JavaScript, and CSS.
+HTML was used to create the web page and styling was done using CSS.
+JavaScript was mainly used to provide the interactivity.

+# Support and Contact Details
+>This app represents the first version.
+In this case, it is still work in progress.
+In case a user encounters issues or experiences a bug, kindly feel free to reach the developer through kelvin.muthomi@student.moringaschool.com